FlipperPA/wagtailcodeblock/README.md

 ## Join the Community at Wagtail Space!

-The Call for Proposals and Registration for Wagtail Space 2024 is open!
-We would love to have you join us in June.
+The Call for Participation and Registration for Wagtail Space 2024 is open!
+We would love to have you give a talk, or just us as an attendee in June.

 * [Wagtail Space NL](https://nl.wagtail.space/), Arnhem, The Netherlands.
 2024-06-14
 * [Wagtail Space US](https://us.wagtail.space/), Philadelphia, PA.
 2024-06-20 to 2024-06-22